History of The College of Global Studies

 The success of that summer study program spawned several more programs in other disciplines, so for the next several summers both our own students and those invited from neighboring institutions took part in Beaver's European study tours.
 Then in 1965, the Center for Education Abroad was established to enable American undergraduates to study for credit in fully-integrated programs in Britain, Austria and elsewhere.
 Ever since then, Arcadia has been a national leader in education abroad.

-Today, Arcadia provides undergraduates access to some 140 programs abroad in Australia, Chile, China, Cuba, England, France, Germany, Greece, India, Ireland, Italy, Mexico, New Zealand, Scotland, South Africa, Southeast Asia, Spain, Tanzania, Turkey and Wales.
+Today, Arcadia provides undergraduates access to some 140 programs abroad in Australia, Chile, China, Cuba, England, France, Germany, Greece, India, Ireland, Italy, Mexico, New Zealand, Scotland, South Africa, Spain, Turkey and Wales.
 Nearly 3,000 students from over 300 colleges and universities participate in Arcadia University's programs abroad each year.
 Arcadia continuously strives to provide the highest level of support and service to its program participants wherever they are in the world.

 In 2009, the Arcadia University Center for Education Abroad transformed into Arcadia University The College of Global Studies through a total restructuring of the University Academic Affairs.
 The University is now divided into three colleges: The College of Arts, Humanities and Social Sciences, The College of Business, Health and Sciences, and The College of Global Studies.
 It is the first College of its kind to become a full-fledged member of the academy with all the attendant rights and responsibilities thereof.